Star Air (India)

-Star Air, the aviation arm of the Sanjay Ghodawat Group, is an Indian regional airline with its main base at Kempegowda International Airport in Bengaluru, Karnataka.
-It started operations in January 2019, offering flights within Karnataka, and later expanding to other states as part of India's UDAN Regional Connectivity Scheme.
-The airline currently operates an all-Embraer fleet of ERJ 145LRs and E175s.
+Star Air, is an Indian regional airline, headquartered in Bengaluru.
+It is owned by the Sanjay Ghodawat Group.
+It started operations in January 2019, with its main base at Kempegowda International Airport in Bengaluru.
+It initially operated flights within Karnataka, and later expanded to other states as part of India's UDAN scheme.
+The airline operates an all-Embraer fleet of ERJ 145LRs and E175s.

 History

-In March 2017, the Sanjay Ghodawat Group sought permission from the Central Government to operate a regional airline known as Star Air.
-The airline acquired its first aircraft, an Embraer ERJ 145LR, in June 2018.
-It obtained its Air Operator's Certificate in early January of the following year and announced that it would operate flights under the Central Government's UDAN scheme, which aims to improve regional connectivity within India.
-Bengaluru's Kempegowda International Airport was selected as its primary operating hub.
-On 25 January 2019, the airline's first flight departed Bengaluru for Hubli.
-The airline inducted the Embraer E175ER aircraft in May 2023, becoming the first operator to offer a Business Class product on UDAN routes.
-Star Air inducted its 10th aircraft, an E175, in April 2025.
-On 1 September 2025, Star Air signed a memorandum of understanding (MoU) with Hindustan Aeronautics Limited (HAL) to set up a dedicated maintenance, repair and overhaul (MRO) unit for Embraer aircraft at Ozar near Nashik.
+In March 2017, the Sanjay Ghodawat Group sought permission from the Government of India to operate a regional airline.
+Named as Star Air, the airline acquired its first aircraft, an Embraer ERJ 145LR, in June 2018.
+It obtained its Air Operator's Certificate in early January 2019 and announced that it would operate flights under the central government's UDAN scheme, with its main hub at the Kempegowda International Airport in Bengaluru.
+On 25 January 2019, the airline's operated its first flight from Bengaluru to Hubli.
+The airline inducted its first Embraer E175ER aircraft in May 2023, and started offering select seats in business class.
+The airline inducted its tenth aircraft, an E175, in April 2025.
+On 1 September 2025, Star Air signed a memorandum of understanding with Hindustan Aeronautics Limited to set up a dedicated maintenance, repair and overhaul unit for its Embraer aircraft at Nashik.

 Corporate affairs

-Star Air's head office is located at Plot 13A, KIADB Hi-Tech Defence and Aerospace Park, Road No. 1, Bengaluru-562149.
+Star Air is headquartered at the KIADB Hi-Tech Defence and Aerospace Park in Bengaluru.